What is UXD Protocol?

 - 3.Capital Efficient: Anyone should be able to mint the stablecoin with $1 of assets.
 Requiring more than $1 to mint a stablecoin, such as the case with DAI, is extremely inefficient for users.

 The stablecoin trilemma that we referenced above states it is impossible to be Stable, Decentralized, and Capital Efficient at the same time.
 Stablecoins can have at most 2 of these 3 features.
-UXD believes that all stablecoins currently in the crypto ecosystem fail in one of these three key features, whereas UXD has novel solutions for all three at the same time.
+UXD believes that all stablecoins currently in the crypto ecosystem fail in one of these three key features, whereas UXD has the ability to find a flexible balance between all three due to its multi-strategy approach.

 UXD Protocol is non-custodial, and does not hold user's deposited crypto assets.
-Users can mint/redeem UXD on a permissionless basis.
+Assets are routed to various decentralized protocols according to Protocol defined strategy.
+Users in available jurisdictions can mint/redeem UXD on a permissionless basis.
 Although the UXD team will control initial design choices for the protocol, eventually UXP holders (UXD's governance token) will have DAO authority over future design proposals.
 This will ensure that UXD is decentralized over the longer term, and never relies on any individual entity.

 Unlike many popular stablecoins that require more than $1 of crypto assets (sometimes $1.50+ of assets) to mint $1 of a stablecoin, UXD users can mint 1 UXD for $1 worth of crypto assets.
-UXD does not require any over-collateralization.
+This is because positions such as delta-neutral positions, and real-world asset positions do not require more than $1 of purchase to create 1 UXD.